yekaizhou/mppi/README.md

 ## mPPI: A Database Extension to Visualize Structural Interactome in One-to-many Manner

-- mPPI visualizes the structural proteome of diverse PPI databases.
+- **mPPI is widely applicable to diverse PPI databases**
-- mPPI projects the overall configuration of target protein’s multiple interactors.
+- **mPPI distinguishs the complex structure of target protein and its multiple interactors**
-- mPPI facilitates multi-target drug design and protein complex structure prediction.
+- **mPPI facilitates multi-purpose drug design and protein complex structure prediction**

 ---
 ### Introduction